Rdataflow/kerberos-proxy-auth/README.md

 # kerberos-proxy-auth
-This package patches `requests` at runtime to authenticate with kerberos proxy (spnego)
+This package patches `requests` and `urllib3` at runtime to authenticate with kerberos proxy (spnego)

 ## Installation
 From behind the proxy